-Description Under dependency ratio Regulation Labour code.
-Governmental Authority Ministry of labour and the Caja de Seguro Social.
-Relation Employer-Employee o Patror n-Worker.
-Sustenance Work contract Liabiility 2.Fixed period/ definite It for the provision by lawful services of the worker The worker is legally subordinated to the Lidomity employer's orders, with fixed - , Personnel Costs Dependence relationship Wage or Salary Minimum wage in Panama is established by hour, region and economic activity which ranges from 1.53 to 3.47 USD.
-The company's business and its operating location.
-Thirteenth month Additional payment made in 3 installments, April 15, August 15 and December 15, and corresponds to a month of additional salary divided into three parts.
-August and December and corresponds to one month's salary further divided into three parts.
-CSS contribution For employees lies a contribution in respect of future retirement, disability and applied to 100% of salary.
-Employee contribution is 9.75% and 12.25% for the employer.
-For independent concept lies a contribution for pension and disability that is discounted over 52% of their gross annual income.
-Vacations A day of rest for every eleven days of the employment relationship, which equals thirty (30) days annual paid.
-Termination of the employment Payments relationship Unjustified Thirteenth proportional month, proportional leave, notice in case of having less than two years of work, seniority premium, compensation.
-Justified or resignation Proportional thirteen month, proportional vacations, seniority premium.
+Description Under dependency ratio Regulation Labour code Governmental Authority Ministry of labour and the Caja de Seguro Social Relation Employer-Employee o Patro n-Worker Sustenance Work contract 1.Indefinite 2.Fixed period/ definite Liabiility The contract is an agreement for the provision by lawful services of the worker in ex- change for payment.
+The worker is legally subordinated to the employer's orders, with fixed schedule.
+Personnel Costs Dependence relationship Wage or Salary Minimum wage in Panama is estab and economic activity which range Thirteenth month Additional payment made in 3 installments, April 15, Au- gust 15 and December 15, and corresponds to a month of additional salary divided into three parts August and De- cember and corresponds to one month's salary further di- vided into three parts.
+CSS contribution For employees lies a contribution in respect of future retire- ment, disability and applied to 100% of salary.
+Employee contribution is 9.75% and 12.25% for the em- ployer For independent concept lies a contribution for pen- sion and disability that is discounted over 52% of their gross annual income.
+Vacations A day of rest for every eleven days of the employment rela- tionship, which equals thirty (30) days annual paid.
+Termination of the em- ployment relationship Payments Unjustified Thirteenth proportional month, pro case of having less than two years um, compensation.
+Justified or resignation Proportional thirteen month, proportional vacations, seniori- ty premium.